10 Obscure Fetishes and Their Psychology, From Looning and MPREG to Vorarephilia

 The word “fetish” comes from a Portuguese word for “spell,” which might explain the magical power sexual fetishes have over us.
 No matter how vanilla your sex life seems, you may have kinky little turn-ons: A lust for briefs, dirty talk, armpit smells or biting — those are pretty standard.
 There are some well-known, higher-level fetishes that require particular gear, like electric stimulation (e-stim or stimming), furries (yiffing), douching (klismaphilia) or role-playing as an adult baby (infantalism) — kinky, but still not particularly unusual fetishes.

-And then there are far rarer fetishes that almost never get discussed, like toe amputation and male pregnancy.
+Then there are far more rare fetishes, which almost never get discussed, like toe amputation and male pregnancy.
 To give them some love and wider discussion, we’ve explored each one in depth.
 Before we begin, however, allow us to point out a few things.